 From here you can see the date the posts were published.
 Filter further by number of dofollow links, broken links and organic rankings if you prefer.

 This gives hundreds of relevant link prospects to outreach to within minutes.
 Although, remember to have good anchor text diversity when it comes to these links and not dozens of anchors that all say the same thing.

-We’ve built out additional guides that talk about more affordable link strategies, more advanced ones and even some of the core benefits you can expect to receive.
+We’ve built out additional guides that talk about more affordable link strategies, more advanced link acquisition techniques and even some of the core benefit of link building you can expect to receive.
 As well as expanding this post to include another 11 strategies you can implement today.

-11 Other Types of White Hat Link Strategies
+11 Other Types of White Hat Link Building Strategies

 Below are a few more strategies that might help the link-building creative juices flowing for your business.

 1. Cross Vertical Link Outreach

 This technique involves reaching out to business owners in industries related to yours, but that are not direct competitors.
 Phrasing is important here, but as long as you are not direct competitors, it usually converts very highly.